 Docker containers are a tool that helps make application development and deployment simpler and more lightweight.
-Containers are a standardized unit of software, which allows developers to package together services, dependencies and configurations as a single container image.
-Containers work in isolation from each other, allowing short term tasks to be added or removed easily or for actions to occur at distinct times without effecting other containers.
+Containers are a standardized unit of software, which allows developers to package together services, dependencies, and configurations as a single container image.
+Containers work in isolation from each other, allowing short term tasks to be added or removed easily or for actions to occur at distinct times without affecting other containers.

 Schedule a call to find out how IronWorker can help you customize your containers for even further flexibility.

 Docker is a company dedicated to “conquering the complexity of app development.”
 Docker works in partnership with plenty of big names including AWS, MS Azure, and more.
 Their open-source project allows just about anyone in development to make use of containers, which is Docker’s standardized unit of software.